 Appraisals normally give an accurate qualitative report of the diamond.
 They may include:

 - Measurements and weights of the stones

 - Description of the stone (carat, clarity and color)

 - Approximate weight and description of the mounting

 - Cleaning and thorough inspection of the piece

 - Certification of appraisal practices

 People often use an in-house appraiser (an appraiser who works for the jewelry store where the merchandise has been purchased) to assess newly purchased jewelry.
 If the appraiser works for the store where the jewelry was purchased, the appraisal may not be completely objective and you may want to consider an independent appraiser.
-To obtain information about a reliable independent jewelry appraiser, you can go to the website of the National Association of Jewelry Appraisers, www.najaappraisers.com.
+For this reason, we offer a Retail Replacement Appraisal based on the current market trends.